MarionetteSHF/smart_ass/README.md

 1. Clone this repo to your development environment

 `git clone https://github.com/MarionetteSHF/smart_ass.git`

-2. Switch to iteration-1 branch for grading

-`git chechout iteration-1`

 3. Run `bundle install --without production` to make sure all gems are properly installed